ElfIncredible/Parkinson-s-Disease-ML-Detection/README.md

 - Standardizes it using the previously fitted scaler,
 - Uses the trained SVM classifier to predict whether the person has Parkinson's disease.
 - The result of the prediction is then printed, along with an interpretation indicating whether the person is likely to have Parkinson's disease or not.

+### Saving the trained model
+- Save and load a trained machine learning model and its associated scaler using the pickle module.
+- Use these saved objects to make predictions on new data.
+    - Convert the new data into the required format
+    - Standardize it using the previously saved scaler
+    - Make a prediction using the loaded SVM model.
+- Interpret and print whether the prediction indicates the presence of Parkinson's disease.